-- 2. As defined in the Glossary of Legal Terms, TPMA means an account - (a) held at a bank or building society in the name of a third party which is - a. an authorised payment institution, or - a small payment institution that has adopted voluntary safeguarding arrangements to the same level as an authorised payment institution, or - c. an EEA authorised payment institution.

-(as each is defined in the Payment Services Regulations) regulated by the Financial Conduct Authority, of the viability of the business of the TPMA and satisfy itself that there is minimum risk to Client Money and that the Client will be protected in the event that the TPMA closes.
+- 2. As defined in the Glossary of Legal Terms, TPMA means an account - 1. held at a bank or building society in the name of a third party which is: - 1. an authorised payment institution, or - 2. a small payment institution that has adopted voluntary safeguarding arrangements to the same level as an authorised payment institution, or - 3. an EEA authorised payment institution. (as each is defined in the Payment Services Regulations) regulated by the Financial Conduct Authority, - 2. in which monies are owned beneficially by the third party, and - 3. which is operated upon terms agreed between the third party, the CLC Practice and the Client as an escrow payment service. - 3.
+As a matter of good practice, the CLC Practice should undertake an assessment of the viability of the business of the TPMA and satisfy itself that there is minimum risk to Client Money and that the Client will be protected in the event that the TPMA closes.